masnes/Example-Programs/passwordGenerator/README.md

     python passGen.py [length] [number]

   generates passphrase of [length] words from the first [number] of words in the wordlist.
 Useful if you want to use fewer words but still maintain a high-entropy password.

+  Note: The wordfile contains over 250,000 words, far too much for me to check every word to see if they are appropriate or not.
+I've filtered out most of the obvious offenders, but there is some chance that something unsavory will appear in the passphrase.

+  Disclaimer: Use at own risk.
+I am not responsible for your passwords.